What do you know about work culture?

 There are many misconceptions surrounding work culture, which can make actively building and participating seem more daunting than necessary.
 That's what we're here to fix.
 Here are five of those common misconceptions about work culture, and some ways you can use that knowledge to improve yours:

-1. It's all about the perks
+Misconception 1: Company culture is all about the perks

 The perks you provide do say a lot about your company's culture.
 Perks are unquestionably an element of work culture, but they aren't work culture in and of themselves.

 All the beanbag chairs and pinball machines in the world won't make bad culture good.

 It's important to understand your company's culture on a deeper level than the perks you offer, because it's almost certainly affecting your organization more deeply than that.